IBM Still Trades Where Buffett Bought It. Is It a Good Buy?

 Besides price, the most important determination of success for a company is the strength of the underlying business.
 IBM is a great business as evidenced by its high return on capital.
 Its high return on capital allows it to earn higher incremental revenue on incremental assets added to the business.
 For illustration, IBM's tangible assets declined at an annual rate of 3.23% over the last decade while sales increased at an annual rate of 3.11%.
 IBM is earning more money on fewer assets.
 That's a great business, and it's the kind Warren likes to buy.

 IBM faces competition from companies of all sizes in many different categories.
-Oracle (NASDAQ: ORCL) is one of its fiercest competitors.
+Oracle (NYSE: ORCL) is one of its fiercest competitors.
 Like IBM, Oracle offers a wide range of services to its customers and acts as a one-stop shop for many large- and mid-sized companies's IT needs.
 In addition, its big data applications are experiencing rapid adoption and out-competing smaller firms like Splunk.
 Oracle also has a dominant position in database technology, including the rights to the popular MySQL database, which differentiates it from IBM.

 Cisco Systems (NASDAQ: CSCO) is another fierce competitor.
 It has had an identity crisis lately as it decides how to shape its future, but management is determined to return money to shareholders.
 It is likely that the company will grow the dividend at an above-market pace for several years into the future.
 In addition, Cisco's stock looks cheap, especially when you take its large cash balance into consideration.
 Management's promise to return free cash flow to shareholders is promising, but it would be nice if some of the cash on the balance sheet were distributed as well.